trendless/chtmlrelay/README.md

 <img width="800px" src="www/src/collage-top.png"/>

-# Chatmail servers for secure instant messaging
+# Chatmail servers for end-to-end encrypted instant messaging

-Chatmail servers are interoperable email routing machines optimized for:
+Chatmail servers are interoperable e-mail routing machines optimized for

 - **Convenience:** Low friction instant onboarding

 - **Privacy:** No name, phone numbers,  email required or collected

+- **End-to-End Encryption enforced**: only OpenPGP messages with metadata minimization allowed

 - **Instant:** Privacy-preserving push notifications for Apple, Google, and Huawei

 - **Speed:** Message delivery in well under a second.

-- **Security:** Strict TLS, DKIM and OpenPGP with metadata-minimization rules enforced.
+- **Transport Security:** Strict TLS and DKIM enforced.

-- **Reliability:** No spam or IP reputation checks, rate-limits suitable for realtime chats.
+- **Reliability:** No spam or IP reputation checks; rate-limits are suitable for realtime chats.

 - **Efficiency:** Messages are only stored for transit and removed automatically.